 Everyone wants to feel valued.

 Everyone wants to be treated fairly.
-Treat your people fairly, threat them as equal partners not as tools.
+Treat your people fairly, treat them as equal partners, not as tools.
 Some companies have even gone even so far that they don’t call their people just their employees but have given other title.
-For instance, at Starbucks they call their people ‘partners’, and at Disney they call their people ‘cast members’.
+For instance, at Starbucks they call their people ‘partners’, and at Disney, they call their people ‘cast members’.

 Listen to your people!